TrashPandaCode/reports/web-final/chapters/test-plans.typ

 #import "../lib.typ": *
 #import "../utils.typ": *
+#import "@preview/big-todo:0.2.0": *

 = Test Plans
 #col[
+  #todo("check for correctness and maybe adjust formatting")
+  == System Usability Scale Evaluation
+  === Methodology
+/ Participants: Nine participants (N=9) were recruited for this evaluation, representing a convenience sample with the following composition:

+*50% (n≈4-5):* Students who had completed the target university computer animation course\
+*25% (n≈2):* Participants with technical understanding but no formal computer animation training\
+*25% (n≈2):* Participants with no prior technical or computer animation experience

+==== Instrument
+The standard 10-item SUS questionnaire was employed, utilizing a 5-point Likert scale (1 = Strongly Disagree, 5 = Strongly Agree).
+SUS scores are calculated by converting responses to a 0-4 scale, summing the adjusted scores, and multiplying by 2.5 to yield a final score ranging from 0-100 (Brooke, 1996).
+==== Data Collection and Analysis
+Participants completed the SUS questionnaire following interaction with the web-based computer animation learning application.
+Individual SUS scores were calculated according to standard procedures, and descriptive statistics were computed for the sample.
+=== Results
+/ SUS Score Distribution: Individual participant SUS scores ranged from 60.0 to 82.5, with the following distribution:

+- Mean: 74.2
+- Standard Deviation: 6.8
+- Median: 75.0
+- Range: 22.5

+/ Comparative Analysis: The obtained mean score of 74.2 exceeds the established SUS benchmark of 68 (Sauro, 2011) by approximately 0.5 standard deviations, suggesting above-average perceived usability.

+=== Statistical Significance and Validity Considerations
+==== Statistical Power Limitations
+The current study faces substantial limitations regarding statistical power and significance testing.
+With N=9, the study lacks sufficient power to detect meaningful differences between user groups or to establish statistical significance of the observed scores.
+For adequate statistical power (0.8) with $alpha$ = 0.05 and medium effect size (Cohen's d = 0.5), approximately 17-20 participants would be required for between-group comparisons (Lewis & Sauro, 2009).
+The current sample size provides power of approximately 0.3-0.4, substantially below conventional thresholds.

+==== External Validity Constraints
+Several factors limit the generalizability of these findings:

+/ Sample Size Limitations: The small sample (N=9) severely restricts external validity and statistical inference capability.
+Industry standards recommend minimum sample sizes of 15-20 participants for usability evaluations to achieve meaningful statistical power.

+/ Sampling Bias: The convenience sample may not represent the broader population of potential users for computer animation learning applications.

+/ User Expertise Distribution: While the 50/25/25 distribution across expertise levels provides some diversity, the small absolute numbers (≈4-5, ≈2, ≈2) prevent meaningful subgroup analyses or comparisons between user categories.
+/ Context Specificity: Results are specific to this particular computer animation learning application and may not generalize to other educational technologies or animation software platforms.

+=== Methodological Limitations
+The study employs only the SUS instrument, which provides a unidimensional usability measure.
+As noted by Brooke (1996), this one-dimensional aspect of the SUS is both a benefit and a drawback because the questionnaire is necessarily quite general.
+Additional measures such as task completion rates, error frequencies, and learning curves would provide more comprehensive usability assessment.

+=== Interpretation Guidelines
+The mean SUS score of 74.2 indicates good perceived usability, falling within the "acceptable" range according to established SUS benchmarks.
+However, given the methodological limitations outlined above, these results should be interpreted as preliminary findings that provide encouraging initial feedback rather than definitive conclusions about the application's usability effectiveness.
+The application shows promise for supporting computer animation education across diverse user expertise levels, but validation through larger, more systematically sampled studies is required before drawing generalizable conclusions.

+=== Fit Criterion
+/ Minimum Sample Size: Future evaluations shall include at least 15-20 participants to achieve adequate statistical power for usability assessment.

+/ SUS Score Target: The application shall maintain a mean SUS score above 70 (above-average usability) across diverse user populations.

+/ Subgroup Analysis: Sufficient sample sizes within each expertise category (minimum n=8 per group) shall be maintained to enable meaningful between-group comparisons.

+=== Considerations
+This evaluation represents a preliminary assessment using industry-standard methodology.
+While the results indicate above-average perceived usability, the small sample size necessitates cautious interpretation.
+Expansion of the evaluation to include larger, more representative samples and supplementary usability measures is recommended for comprehensive validation of the application's usability characteristics.

+#todo("add these references to bib")
+// References
+// Brooke, J. (1996).
+SUS-A quick and dirty usability scale.
+Usability evaluation in industry, 189(194), 4-7.
+// Lewis, J. R., & Sauro, J. (2009).
+The factor structure of the system usability scale.
+In International conference on human centered design (pp. 94-103).
+Springer.
+// Sauro, J. (2011).
+A practical guide to the system usability scale: Background, benchmarks & best practices.
+Measuring Usability LLC.
   == Acceptance Report
   === Project Outcome
   The project *Dumpster-Diving* consists of a playable application with a node-based editor that allows users to design in-game mechanics through visual scripting elements.